 Mike McInerney works with interactive technology, computer-generated sounds and live processing to create new music for Japanese shakuhachi flute, and other instruments.
-He studied mathematics and music as an undergraduate at the University of York, and has a Ph D in creative and performing arts from Dartington College of Arts, where he was tutored by the composer Frank Denyer.
+He studied mathematics and music as an undergraduate at the University of York, and has a Ph D in creative and performing arts from Dartington College of Arts, where he was taught by the composer Frank Denyer.

 Between 2006 and 2019, Dr McInerney was subject lead in composition on the BA (Hons) music programme at Plymouth University, UK.
 In 1997, he was a highly commended runner up in the EPTA international piano competition and, in 2019, he was awarded the third and final KSK (International Shakuhachi Kenshu-Kan) European scholarship to study shakuhachi in Japan with the master teachers Kakizakai Kaoru and Teruo Furuya.